neilpeterson/talk-terraform-workshop/04-terraform-variables/README.md

   }
 }
 ```

+Notice that the resource group name, location, and the container instance name and FQDN values are all derived from an input variable.

+## Output Variables

 Output variables can be used to output calculated values to the terminal and also for passing data between Terraform modules.
 We will discuss modules later on in this workshop.